 Vatican City, accessible on foot from the center of Rome, is the residence of the pontiffs and the center of Catholic power in the world.
 Its main attractions are St. Peter's Basilica with its Dome, St. Peter's Square and the Vatican Museums with the Sistine Chapel.

-Enjoy a more intimate experience visiting the Vatican with an expert guide in a small group
+Enjoy a more intimate experience visiting the Vatican with an expert guide in a small group.

-Believe me: in a place with so many works, so much history and so much symbolism, you will appreciate having some information about the main galleries, the main artists and the essential works so as not to be overwhelmed by the great amount of stimuli, corridors and art that you will find inside the Vatican Museums.
-With this itinerary you will go through the main rooms and galleries of the Museums, learning the most relevant details of the most significant works of the Vatican Museums.
+Believe me: in a place with so many works, so much history and so much symbolism, you will appreciate having some information about the main galleries, the main artists and the essential works to avoid being overwhelmed by the great amount of stimuli, corridors and art that you will find inside the Vatican Museums.
+With this tour you will walk through the main halls and galleries of the Museums, learning the most relevant details of the most significant works of the Vatican Museums.